UIUC Rare Book Cataloging Policy

 - MANUSCRIPTS and INCUNABULA

 Creating bibliographic records for rare books is something of an art.
-Like all cataloging, it requires close attention to detail and a thorough understanding of the cataloging rules we follow, as well as adherence to the basic tenet that underlies all good cataloging: its goal is to facilitate access to the physical items, the individual works, and the knowledge, information, and ideas within those works that are represented by the catalog records we create.
+Like all cataloging, it requires close attention to detail and a thorough understanding of the cataloging rules we follow, as well as adherence to the basic tenet that underlies all good cataloging: its goal is to facilitate access to the physical items, the individual works, and the knowledge, information, and ideas within those works that are represented by the bibliographic records we create.
 In addition, rare book cataloging requires that we acquire some knowledge of the features unique to rare books, because this will affect the nature of the bibliographic records created for this type of material.
-Users of rare books often want to examine the book itself as an artifact which has inherent value, making it important to provide an extremely accurate bibliographic record and to record in it the unique physical characteristics of the book in hand.
+Users of rare books often want to examine the book itself as an artifact which has inherent value, making it important to provide an extremely accurate bibliographic record and to record in it the unique physical characteristics of the specific item in hand.

 The basic procedures to be followed when working on this project are outlined briefly below.
 Further information about these steps and the resources to be used in completing them will follow in more detailed form.